-The other day I was drinking with a bunch of nerds (scientists, medical students, NASA engineers), as I prefer to do, and one such friend tried to convince me that hard alcohol differs from wine and beer not only in alcohol content but also in that it acts as a stimulant rather than a depressant.
-This rang slightly off on my biochemistry radar, but I have also definitely felt “stimulant” effects from beer and wine on occasion.
-I’ve always wondered why we learned that alcohol is a depressant back in health class, when tequila clearly doesn’t immediately increase fatigue as a tranquilizer would.
+The other day I was drinking with a bunch of friends and discussing the effects of alcohol, and one such friend tried to convince me that hard alcohol differs from wine and beer not only in alcohol content but also in that it acts as a stimulant rather than a depressant.
+This rang slightly off, but I have also definitely felt what one might consider “stimulant” effects from beer and wine on occasion.
+I’ve always wondered why we learned that alcohol is a depressant back in health class, when tequila clearly doesn’t immediately increase fatigue and decrease motor functions as a tranquilizer would.
 How can alcohol act as both a stimulant and a depressant?
 Why am I suddenly getting sleepy when I was so energetic before?

 The Answer Lies with Metabolism

 The answer begins to unravel (along with your inhibitions) when that shot is poured down your esophagus.
 Almost immediately your body makes metabolizing the alcohol in your system a priority.
 Most people believe that alcohol is metabolized as sugar, as that’s what it’s made from, but that’s wrong.
 Because of the fermentation process, alcohol is a completely different “nutrient.”
 Unlike protein, fat, and carbohydrates, alcohol can’t be stored in our body.
 It is therefore metabolized first.

 In your stomach, approximately 20% of the alcohol can be absorbed directly into your blood stream.
 From there it travels into your brain, where it’s able to penetrate the blood brain barrier.
 The rest of the alcohol travels to the small intestines, where it is absorbed along with other “nutrients”.
 The liver is the primary site for alcohol oxidation, which is why excessive drinking can lead to liver problems.